-This responsibility is more fully explained in the statutory guidance for schools and colleges 'Keeping Children Safe in Education' (September 2020).
+This responsibility is more fully explained in the statutory guidance for schools and colleges 'Keeping Children Safe in Education' (September 2021).
 All staff must be made aware of their duties and responsibilities under part one of this document, which are set out below.

-Staff should read the above document together with 'Annex A' of 'Keeping Children Safe in Education' (September 2020) and 'What to do if you're worried a child is being abused: Advice for practitioners' (March 2015).
+Staff should read the above document together with 'Annex B' of 'Keeping Children Safe in Education' (September 2020) and 'What to do if you're worried a child is being abused: Advice for practitioners' (March 2015) if they are working directly with children.
+For those staff who do not work directly with children or where English is a second language, Annex A can be issued instead.